They Have Changed Their Face

 They Have Changed Their Face (...Hanno cambiato faccia) is a 1971 Italian horror film directed by Corrado Farina and starring Adolfo Celi.
 The film won the Golden Leopard award for the Best First Feature at the Locarno International Film Festival in 1971.

 Plot

-The director of a known car corporation invites one of his employees to his country villa to give him the good news.
-He just got promoted.
-However, the old man is not what he seems and promotion has a price.
+The director of a famous car corporation invites one of his employees to his country villa to give him some good news.
+He has just been promoted.
+However, the old man is not what he seems, and promotion has a price.

 Production

 The screenplay of They Have Changed Their Face was written by Giulio Berruta and director Corrado Farina.
-They were influenced by German philosopher Herbert Marcuse, specifically his book One-Dimensional Man(1964), a critique of capitalism and communist Russia which provided the film with its thesis that consumerism is a form of social control.
+They were influenced by German philosopher Herbert Marcuse, specifically his book One-Dimensional Man (1964), a critique of capitalism and communist Russia which provided the film with its thesis that consumerism is a form of social control.
 According to Farina, the film was very low budget, costing about 50 million Italian lire.

 The film was shot in Turin and Incir-DePaolis Studios in Rome between December 1970 and January 1971.